ansible-collections/overview/collection_requirements.rst

 Community collections

-* MUST have a publicly available issue tracker, that does not require a paid level of service to create an account or view issues.
+* MUST have a publicly available issue tracker that does not require a paid level of service to create an account or view issues.
 * MUST have a Code of Conduct (hereinafter the CoC).

   * The collection's CoC MUST be compatible with the `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.